CharlesMangwa/react-data-fetching/docs/ConnectedFetch.md

 **Type: `Object`**

-Object used to share headers which are common to all your requests.
-This could be useful if you have some authentication going on at some point, and need to send a token with your calls.
+`Object` used to share headers which are common to all your requests.
+This could be useful if you have some authentication going on at some point, and need to send a token with your calls for instance.

 ### loader